 11. Use Warm Compresses

 A warm compress held to the perineum when your baby is crowning can reduce tearing.
 The warmth of the compress increases the blood flow to that area, and the counter-pressure also can feel very relieving.

 12. Avoid An Episiotomy

-If you don’t know what an episiotomy is, it is a surgical cut made to the skin and muscle of the perineal area, to enlarge the vaginal opening.
-For some doctors they are a routine procedure on almost all patients.
-For other doctors it is done only when performing assisted births (for examples, using forceps or a vacuum).
+If you don’t know what an episiotomy is, it is a surgical cut made to the skin and muscle of the perineal area to enlarge the vaginal opening.
+For some doctors, they are the routine procedure for almost all patients.
+For other doctors, it is done only when performing assisted births (for example, using forceps or a vacuum).

 Tearing naturally is a lot better than having an episiotomy for many reasons:

-- The cut of the episiotomy increase the chances of the mother having a third or fourth degree tear.
+- The cut of the episiotomy increases the chances of the mother having a third or fourth-degree tear.
 This happens because the baby’s head presses against that cut and causes it to tear deeper into the muscle.

 - Tears heal better than episiotomies.

-- Scar tissue from an episiotomy restrict the perineum’s ability to stretch which cause more tearing in future births.
+- Scar tissue from an episiotomy restricts the perineum’s ability to stretch, which causes more tearing in future births.

 - Episiotomies can cause infections, perineal trauma, urinary and fecal incontinence, and painful sex.

 Try all of the points above to reduce your chances of tearing and having an episiotomy.